ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ## Implementation / Design

-Users will provide hierarchical data as a flat list (just as they do for non-hierarchical data), but will have to include a field in their data that is representative of the "parent Id" for that record of data.
+Clients will provide hierarchical data as a flat list (just as they do for non-hierarchical data), but they will have to include a field in their data that is representative of the "parent Id" for that record of data.

-### `Table` API
+### `Table` API for specifying hierarchical data

 ```ts
 public Table() {